gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 GETs, PUTs, and native atomics.
 (Note that even if the provider can support atomics natively, if the network cannot do so we typically won't use that capability because the provider won't advertise it.)
-Various forms of read-after-write transaction ordering are always used for RMA MCM conformance.
+Various forms of read-after-write operation ordering are always used for RMA MCM conformance.
 Arguably this is overkill, however, because really we only need to ensure that reading the same address after writing to it produces the result that was written, but libfabric doesn't supply a way